github/docs/content/codespaces/developing-in-a-codespace/deleting-a-codespace.md

 Use the tabs at the top of this article to display instructions for each of these ways of deleting a codespace.

-{% note %}
+> [!NOTE]

-**Note**: You can't delete a codespace from within the JetBrains Gateway, or the JetBrains client application, or from within JupyterLab.
+> You can't delete a codespace from within the JetBrains Gateway, or the JetBrains client application, or from within JupyterLab.

-{% endnote %}

 ## Why you should delete unused codespaces